maulik-2412/genesis/README.md

 https://genesis-hdjo6i7zy-maulik2412s-projects.vercel.app/

 In this web app, we tackled various problems like allowing users to search for health consultants near them.
-We also allow them to check for their symptoms, and provide for possible medical conditions.
+We also allow them to provide their conditions and provide them a option to book a consultation.